afranci2/RoseInABottle/readme.md

 # RoseInABottle: TikTok E-Commerce Store

-Website design template for an e-commerce store that sells seasonal romantic gifts.
-Advertised on Tiktok with profit margin of 30% with $5k in seasonal sales.
-This year's complete website refactoring impoved website conversion by 2% and page speed by 156%.
+RoseInABottle is an innovative e-commerce store that offers exquisite seasonal romantic gifts.
+With a profit margin of ~30% and $3.5k in seasonal sales, this TikTok-based store is making waves in the online marketplace.

 Link to project: www.theroseinabottle.com